Paper&String is a digital care package from the Black Barn at Maplehurst.

 How can I contribute to Paper&String?

-We LOVE to hear this question.
-Stay tuned.
-Our editorial team has plans for how to invite our members to submit their creativity to Paper&String in the future!
+Every month, we invite Paper&String readers to contribute photos of recipes they’ve made, or flower arrangements they created, or more!
+And our editorial team has plans for how to invite our members to submit even more creativity to Paper&String in the future.

 What is the Black Barn Collective?

 The Black Barn Collective is a community rooted in the Black Barn at Maplehurst, a gathering place dedicated to hospitality, creativity, and faith.
 Members of the collective are united in their desire to see the day, rather than seize the day.

 We are storytellers and placemakers.
 We value conversation and friendship.
 And we wanted a way to connect virtually, beyond blogs, social media, or the limitation of zip codes.
 Because so many have asked, we will soon be opening the doors to a virtual Black Barn where we can gather regularly and be inspired by the glory of ordinary life daily.

 We are a community bound together by the things we LOVE.

 We hope to cultivate a diverse community.
 This means that differences–differences of opinion, belief, background–are inevitable.
 We will honor our differences and listen well to our differences, but we will always emphasize our shared love of ordinary life and its many treasures, such as Stories.
 Gathering around a table.
 Art and creativity.
 Faith and friendship.